-For the wine lovers you’ll want to make tracks to Oliver Winery and Butler Winery.
-They both have downtown locations, but try to make it out to their vineyards.
-I promise, it’s worth the extra effort.
+For the wine lovers, you’ll want to make tracks to Oliver Winery and Butler Winery.
+They both have downtown locations but try to make it out to their vineyards.
+I promise it’s worth the extra effort.

 I would be remiss if I didn’t mention that Bloomington is home to Indiana’s first craft distillery, Cardinal Spirits.

 NEARBY TOWNS WORTH A VISIT

-Everything from business buildings to homes you’ll find modern influences intersperced with old buildings making it a fascinating look at then and now.
+Everything from business buildings to homes you’ll find modern influences interspersed with old buildings making it a fascinating look at then and now.